wolfhaltz/email_christmas/README.md

 Enjoy!
 <br/><br/>
 <b>Description:</b><br/>
-A responsive pack of templates of Christmas!
+A responsive pack of templates and parts of templates to you build your Frankstein :)
 <br/><br/>
 # Quick links &#128150;
 <div>